kubernetes/enhancements/keps/sig-instrumentation/647-apiserver-tracing/README.md

 ### Test Plan

-We will e2e test this feature by deploying an OpenTelemetry Collector on the master, and configure it to export traces using the [stdout exporter](https://github.com/open-telemetry/opentelemetry-go/tree/master/exporters/stdout), which logs the spans in json format.
+We will e2e test this feature by deploying an OpenTelemetry Collector on the control-plane node, and configure it to export traces using the [stdout exporter](https://github.com/open-telemetry/opentelemetry-go/tree/master/exporters/stdout), which logs the spans in json format.
 We can then verify that the logs contain our expected traces when making calls to the API Server.

 ## Graduation requirements